-Two types of tags have been utilized, Floy anchor and disk dangler.
-Resident adult species which have been Floy anchor tagged are humpback and round whitefish, longnose suckers, rainbow trout, Arctic grayling, Dolly Varden and some burbot.
-Most burbot were originally tagged with disk dangler tags.
-However, after observing good tag retention on several recaptived burbot that were Floy anchor tagged in 1981, it was decided that all adult burbot will also be tagged with Floy anchor tags and the use of disk danger tags would be discontinued.
+Two types of tags will be utilized, Floy anchor and disk dangler.
+Resident adult species to be Floy anchor tagged are humpback and round whitefish, longnose suckers, rainbow trout, Arctic grayling, and Dolly Varden.
+Burbot will be disk dangler or Floy anchor tagged.

-All adult resident fish that appear to have successfully recovered from the effects of capture and are longer than a minimum size will be Floy anchor tagged.
-Minimum fork length for adult resident fish to be tagged will be 150 mm.
-The minimum total length of burbot to be tagged will be 225 mm.
+All adult resident fish that appear to have successfully recovered from the effects of capture and are longer than a minimum size will be tagged.
+Minimum fork length for adult resident fish to be Floy tagged will be 150 mm.
+The minimum total length of burbot to be disk dangler or Floy tagged will be 225 mm.